-Unusually large or prolonged losses of fluids and electrolytes may result when Metolazone tablets, USP, are administered concomitantly to patients receiving furosemide (see PRECAUTIONS, Drug Interactions).
+Unusually large or prolonged losses of fluids and electrolytes may result when Metolazone is administered concomitantly to patients receiving furosemide (see PRECAUTIONS, Drug Interactions).

 Other Antihypertensive Drugs

-When Metolazone tablets, USP, are used with other antihypertensive drugs, particular care must be taken to avoid excessive reduction of blood pressure, especially during initial therapy.
+When Metolazone is used with other antihypertensive drugs, particular care must be taken to avoid excessive reduction of blood pressure, especially during initial therapy.

-Cross-allergy may occur when Metolazone tablets, USP, are given to patients known to be allergic to sulfonamide-derived drugs, thiazides, or quinethazone.
+Cross-allergy may occur when Metolazone is given to patients known to be allergic to sulfonamide-derived drugs, thiazides, or quinethazone.

-Sensitivity reactions (e.g., angioedema, bronchospasm) may occur with or without a history of allergy or bronchial asthma and may occur with the first dose of Metolazone tablets, USP.
+Sensitivity reactions (e.g., angioedema, bronchospasm) may occur with or without a history of allergy or bronchial asthma and may occur with the first dose of Metolazone.